Country of origin

 The Kh-55SM has a launch weight of 1 500 kg.

-year 2000.
+This missile has a nuclear warhead.
 The Kh-55SM is currently used by the Russian Air Force.

 Kh-65SE is a